jmogainz/ARQ_client-server/README.md

 # stop-and-wait_client-server
-Client transmits a text file of any size, reliably, to the Server
+Client transmits a text file of any size, reliably, to the Server over a UDP Socket

 Packets can be sent through a network emulator (emulates a router that drops packets at a specified probability)